jedisct1/rust-jwt-simple/README.md

 // all other standard properties are also accessible
 ```

 **IMPORTANT:** neither the key ID nor the algorithm can be trusted.
-This is an unfixable design flaw in the JWT standard.
+This is an unfixable design flaw of the JWT standard.

 As a result, `algorithm` should be used only for debugging purposes, and never to select a key type.
 Similarly, `key_id` should be used only to select a key in a set of keys made for the same algorithm.